BiradarScripts/Smart-Vision-Technology-Quality-Control-/README.md

-# DHRISHTI: Advanced Quality Control Using Smart Vision Technology
+# DRISHTI: Advanced Quality Control Using Smart Vision Technology

-Welcome to **DHRISHTI**, the next-generation solution for quality control in food products, leveraging cutting-edge image processing and machine learning technologies.
+Welcome to **DRISHTI**, the next-generation solution for quality control in food products, leveraging cutting-edge image processing and machine learning technologies.
 This upgraded version builds upon the foundational Smart Vision Technology to provide a more advanced, efficient, and user-friendly experience.
 ---

 ## Demo Video
-- Watch DHRISHTI in action: [https://youtu.be/uqNquaDsiV4?si=XmiUVVtRb811LiQq](https://youtu.be/uqNquaDsiV4?si=XmiUVVtRb811LiQq)
+- Watch DHRISHTI in action: "Coming Soon"
 ---

 ## Features